The 21 Best Teas for Asthma Relief (2020 Update)

 I went with this organic oregano tea for Buddha Teas (I particularly like that they use unbleached tea bags).
 Can’t lie – I was a little apprehensive to try this – I like the flavor of oregano when cooking, but I was worried it would be too much all by itself.

 Turns out … I love it, and it’s definitely one of my go-tos.
-Sometimes when after drinking it, my wife Emma says I smell like pizza – but it’s so worth it!
+Sometimes my wife Emma says it smells like pizza – but it’s so worth it!

 St. John’s Wort